zhu00121/WavRx/README.md

    These commands will install the dependencies for using WavRx.

 # 🌟 Pretrained Model Backbones (to be released on HG)
+Note that some employed datasets are subject to confidentiality agreement, this restriction may also apply to the pretrained model weights.
+We are currently working on making the pretrained backbones open-source on HuggingFace.
 | **Model**                                                                 | **Dataset**                                                                                       | **Repo**                                                         |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|------------------------------------------------------------------|
 | WavRx-respiratory                      | [Cambridge COVID-19 Sound]()                                                                                     | [huggingface.co/](https://huggingface.co/)  |